-CARTRIDGE RELIABILITY: LOW QUALITY & PREMATURE FAILURES
+CARTRIDGE RELIABILITY: LOW QUALITY

-HP cartridges were more reliable than the tested non-HP brands; none of the tested HP cartridges were deemed Problem Cartridges -- no Premature Failures (PF) or Low Quality (LQ).
+HP cartridges were more reliable than the tested non-HP brands; none of the tested HP cartridges were deemed Problem [Cartridges or Low Quality (LQ).

-The non-HP brand toner cartridges suffered from Reliability issues including PF and LQ, yielding a total of 67% Problem Cartridges of the 180 cartridges tested.
-Low Quality cartridges (those with 50% or more pages categorized as Limited Use, but not DOA or PF) accounted for 60% and Premature Failure cartridges (those with page counts of less than 80% of the average page count for all HP toner cartridges of that model, but not DOA) accounted for 7% of the non-HP cartridges.
-For the average user, problem cartridges are disruptive, causing inconvenience due to a lack of reliability, which impacts and increases the overall cost of printing.
+The non-HP brand toner cartridges suffered from Low Quality Reliability issues yielding a total of 67% Problem Cartridges of the 60 cartridges tested.
+Low Quality cartridges are those cartridges with 50% or more pages categorized as Limited Use, but not DOA or PF.
+Non-HP Remanufactured brand cartridges (Remans) accounted for 50% of these Problem Cartridges and non-HP Imitation brand cartridges accounted for 75%.

+For the average user, problem cartridges are disruptive and cause inconvenience due to a lack of reliability, including issues such as having to reprint content.
+Such problems impact time, labor, and supplies, and increase the overall cost of printing.